 Profile-Driven Co-Pilot

-agenIT remembers your codebase, walks the work from idea to a tested PR, and proves it on real hardware — running on the LLM you already pay for.
+Octobus remembers your codebase, walks the work from requirements to a tested PR, and proves it on real hardware — for embedded, aerospace, IoT, and any software project.
+Runs on the LLM you already pay for.
 Your source code never leaves your laptop.

 $ npm install -g @agenit/cli · works with your existing LLM auth · free during early access